-Generative AI to support wildland fire management requires technology solutions that can address the real-time nature of data updates, the accuracy requirements to ensure responses are free of "hallucinations", "slop", and other "goal drift" replies that can come from Large Language Models (LLMs4) solutions alone due to the scarcity of context in LLMs which can hinder their ability to perform effectively in certain scenarios.
-LLMs need additional context to ensure responses are complete and trustworthy5.
-In other industries (e.g., Financial Analysis6), LLMs are proving very powerful when done right.
+Generative AI to support wildland fire management requires technology solutions that can address the real-time nature of data updates, the accuracy requirements to ensure responses are free of "hallucinations", "slop", and other "goal drift"3 replies that can come from Large Language Models (LLMs4) solutions alone due to the scarcity of context in LLMs which can hinder their ability to perform effectively in certain scenarios.
+LLMs need additional context to ensure responses are proving very powerful when done right.
 LLMs can be used as a foundational model and extended or augmented to achieve goals.